tdsmith/homebrew-pypi-poet/README.rst

 Contributors
 ------------

 homebrew-pypi-poet is maintained by Tim D. Smith.
-Robson Peixoto and Alessio Bogon are thanked for their helpful contributions!
+Robson Peixoto, Alessio Bogon, and Julien Maupetit are thanked for their helpful contributions!